rubenwardy/minetest_modding_book/chapters/releasing.md

 	Adds magic, rainbows and other special things.

 	Version: 1.1
-	Licence: LGPL 2.1 or later
+	License: LGPL 2.1 or later

 	Dependencies: default mod (found in minetest_game)